Best Of17 min read

 • No 24/7 live chat support

-• Flat pricing means no "try it cheap" annual deal
+• Flat pricing means no cheap annual deals

-Hot take: Mullvad is the only VPN I'd recommend to someone who genuinely needs to disappear from surveillance.
-For everyone else, it's still excellent — just not flashy.
-If you need a VPN to unblock Netflix libraries, look elsewhere.
-If you need one that holds up when law enforcement shows up at the company's door, this is it.
+Hot take: Mullvad is the one I'd recommend to someone who genuinely needs to disappear from surveillance.
+For most other people, it's still excellent — just not flashy.
+Want a VPN to unblock Netflix in other countries?
+Look elsewhere.
+Need one that holds up when law enforcement actually shows up at the company's door?
+This is it.

 2. ProtonVPN — Best for Privacy Without Sacrificing Usability